seung-lab/zmesh/README.md

 ## Performance Tuning

-- The mesher will consume about double memory in 64 bit mode if the size of the object exceeds <511, 1023, 511> on the x, y, or z axes.
+- The mesher will consume about double memory in 64 bit mode if the size of the object exceeds <1023, 1023, 511> on the x, y, or z axes.
 This is due to a limitation of the 32-bit format.
-It might be possible to get x to 1023 as well.
 - Input labels are converted to uint32 or uint64.
 Use one of these data types to avoid a copy.
 - The mesher processes in C order.